AdaCore/gnatstudio/docs/users_guide/compilation.rst

 .. index:: menu; tools --> consoles --> background builds

 Error messages resulting from background compilations are not listed in the Locations view or the Messages window.
-The full messages are listed in the Background Build console, accessible from the menu :menuselection:`Tools --> Consoles --> Background Builds`.
-Error messages which contain a source location indication are shown as icons on the side of lines in editors, and the exact location is highlighted directly in the editor.
-On both of these places, tooltips show the contents of the error messages.
+The full list of messages are shown in the Background Build console, accessible from the menu :menuselection:`Tools --> Consoles --> Background Builds`.
+Error messages which contain a source location indication are shown as icons on the side of lines in editors and the exact location is highlighted directly in the editor.
+In both of these places, tooltips show the contents of the error messages.

-Messages from background compilations are removed automatically either when a new background compilation has finished, or when a non-background compilation is launched.
+Messages from background compilations are removed automatically either when a new background compilation has finished or when a non-background compilation is launched.

-GPS will launch background compilations for all targets that have a :guilabel:`Launch mode` set to :guilabel:`In background`, after modifications occur in a source editor.
-Background compilation is useful mostly for targets such as `Compile File` or `Check Syntax`.
+GPS will launch background compilations for all targets that have a :guilabel:`Launch mode` set to :guilabel:`In background` after modifications occur in a source editor.
+Background compilation is mostly useful for targets such as `Compile File` or `Check Syntax`.
 For targets that work on Mains, the last main that was used in a non-background is considered, defaulting to the first main defined in the project hierarchy.

-Background compilations are not launched while GPS is already listing results from non-background compilations, ie as long as there are entries in the Locations View showing entries in the `Builder results` category.
+Background compilations are not launched while GPS is already listing results from non-background compilations, i.e. as long as there are entries in the Locations View showing entries in the `Builder results` category.